Political Science (POLIT)

 Prerequisite: POLIT 310 or HIST 461.
 Introduction to political uses of military forces.
 Major focus on methodological, conceptual, and ethical dilemmas confronted in developing and implementing security policy.
 (Formerly 3700:410)

-POLIT:414 Wealth and Power Among Nations (3 Credits)
+POLIT 414 Wealth and Power Among Nations (3 Units)

 Studies relationship between politics and economy; mesh theoretical perspectives with exploration of key empirical issues.
 Topics: trade, relations, unions, finance, development, aid, sanctions.
 (Formerly 3700:414)

-POLIT:417 Environmental Security and Climate Politics (3 Credits)
+POLIT 417 Environmental Security and Climate Politics (3 Units)

 The course examines the relationship between the politics of climate change and environmental security.
 Students will examine a wide range of environmental security issues and will assess the effectiveness of efforts to resolve these issues.
 (Formerly 3700:417)